WaveBreakDev/Monitoring-Server-Services-and-Resources/README.md

  # Server Monitoring Setup

 This document provides a step-by-step guide to setting up a server monitoring system to monitor specific services and resources on a Windows server.
-The purpose of this system is to troubleshoot development issues and ensure that FileMaker Data API is not consuming excessive resources due to misconfigured scripts or imports.
+The purpose of this system is to troubleshoot development issues and ensure that your development isn't degrading the servers resources.
+This was made to help monitor and troubleshoot a FileMaker Server and FileMaker Data API.
 This guide assumes that the user has a basic understanding of PowerShell and Microsoft Graph API.

 ## Prerequisites